MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/create-desktop.md

 ## Create a desktop UI flow

 1. Ensure your [device is ready]() to create UI flows. <!--Todo: link to the prereqs section-->
-1. Use the [Chromium version of Microsoft Edge](https://www.microsoftedgeinsider.com) or Google Chrome to open [Microsoft Flow](https://flow.microsoft.com), and then sign in.
+1. Use the [Chromium version of Microsoft Edge](https://www.microsoftedgeinsider.com) or Google Chrome to open [Microsoft Flow](https://flow.microsoft.com), and then sign in with a work or school email account.

 1. Select  **My flows** > **UI flows (preview)** > **New**.